abigah/bot-cop/README.md

 - Cloudflare IP List (then you can setup rules on how to handle it)
 - Laravel Forge (UFW)

+Now with Laravel's built-in rate-limiting to catch the poorly configured spiders.

 ## How to Install